snicco/snicco/src/Snicco/Component/better-wp-mail/README.md

       // optionally with a custom display name ->addAttachment('/path/to/documents/privacy.pdf', 'Privacy Policy')

-      // optionally with a custom content-type, will default to application/octet-stream.
+      // optionally with an explicit content-type,
       ->addAttachment('/path/to/documents/contract.doc', 'Contract', 'application/msword');

   ```